 US DOT FAA AC 60-14, 1977, page 16.

-Above all these needs, at the apex of the hierarchy, there is what the FAA manual says is the need for, “self-fulfillment, or for realizing one’s own potentialities, for continued development, for being creative in the broadest sense of that term” (FAA, 1977).
+It’s an interesting place, the upper levels.
+Above all the basic needs, at the apex of the hierarchy, there is what the FAA manual says is the need for, “self-fulfillment, or for realizing one’s own potentialities, for continued development, for being creative in the broadest sense of that term” (FAA, 1977).
 According to Maslow, many people may reach into this level but very few, if anybody, ever masters the apex.
 Sam read from the many scribbled notes in the margins of his manual:

 Even if all these needs are satisfied, we may still often (if not always) expect that a new discontent and restlessness will soon develop, unless the individual is doing what he is fitted for.
 A musician must make music, an artist must paint, a poet must write, if he is to be ultimately happy.
 What a man can be, he must be.
 This need we may call self-actualization.
 (Maslow, 1943.)